egmontes/GPS-Simulator/README.md

 If nothing is entered for a minute, or you merely press "enter" for both inputs, a default date and path will be chosen

-Your location will then be displayed in hte GPRMC format approximately every second.
+Your location will then be displayed in the GPRMC format approximately every second.

 Close PuTTY, and open OpenCPN next